MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 :::image type="content" border="true" source="./media/concept-certificate-based-authentication-technical-deep-dive/user-certificate.png" alt-text="Screenshot of the user certificate." :::

 ### Troubleshooting sign-in issues with dynamic variables in sign-in logs
-Although sign-in logs provide all the information to debug a user's sign-in issues, there are times when specific values are required and since sign-in logs does not support dynamic variables, the sign-in logs would have missing information.
+Although sign-in logs provide all the information to debug a user's sign-in issues, there are times when specific values are required and since sign-in logs do not support dynamic variables, the sign-in logs would have missing information.
 For ex: The failure reason in sign-in log would show something like "The Certificate Revocation List (CRL) failed signature validation.
 Expected Subject Key Identifier {expectedSKI} does not match CRL Authority Key {crlAK}.
 Please request your tenant administrator to check the CRL configuration." where {expectedSKI} and {crlAKI} are not populated with correct values.

 When users sign-in with CBA fails, please copy the log details from 'More Details' link in the error page.
 For more detailed info, look at [understanding CBA error page](./concept-certificate-based-authentication-technical-deep-dive.md#understanding-the-certificate-based-authentication-error-page)